dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 - consumers
 - storers

-**consumers** holds classes for pulling data from RabbitMQ, this can be extended to inculde other data sources.
+**consumers** holds classes for pulling data from RabbitMQ, this can be extended to include other data sources.
 **storers** holds storers for handling events with database types and also a timer class for timing events.
-The Class *Storer* is an interface only and requires that all implentations contain the method *messageHandler()*.
+The Class *Storer* is an interface only and requires that all implementations contain the method *messageHandler()*.
 This method takes an event as a JSONObject and executes that event against a specific database.
 There are currently three storers in use: Cassandra, Maria and Combo.
 Cassandra and Maria are each responsible for an individual database.
 Combo will run against either Cassandra or MariaDB dependant on the **DBType** enum passed in on creation of the class.
 This Class has been created in an attempt to keep the code the same as much as possible for both databases.
-Combo implaments threaded execution of queries with a connection pool for MariaDB which can be given a max connections value.
+Combo implements threaded execution of queries with a connection pool for MariaDB which can be given a max connections value.

 ### Conveyor